The Brisbane Riverwalk connects Brisbane to New Farm via Howard Smith Wharves, along the north side of the Brisbane River.

 The Riverwalk is a great way to get from New Farm to the city as it follows along the river rather than winding through the steep hills approaching Fortitude Valley.
-The Riverwalk has segregated pedestrian and cycle infrastructure, so you’re free to ride or walk at whichever pace you choose.
+The Riverwalk has segregated pedestrian and cycle lanes, so you're free to ride or walk at whichever pace you choose.

 The old Riverwalk